BradleyNR/6.4-user-auth-robots/README.md

-## 6.2 Daily - Using MVC to recreate a Customer Database
+## 6.4 Daily - Using Passport to create user login

-An old project remade with MVC in mind.
-Minimal styling.
+An old project updated with passport to let users login and edit data.